ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 #### 1.)
 Recreate the environment that the analysis was conducted in ####

-The project files that i present offer two ways to do this for to account for the two most popular package managers for python, conda and pip.
-Let's start with the preferred method first:
+The project files that i present offer two ways to do this to account for the two most popular package managers for Python, conda and pip.
+Let's start with my preferred method first:

 ##### a.)
 Using the environment.yml file with conda package manager #####